-If you are interested in living and working in Australia, you may be eligible for the Global Talent Visa.
-The visa is designed to attract highly qualified, experienced and exceptionally talented individuals to live and work in Australia as a permanent resident.
-In particular, it targets those who can demonstrate the relevant skills in a number of targeted health, technology, scientific and financial sectors.
+If you are interested in living and working in Australia, you may be eligible for the Global Talent Visa (GTV).
+The visa is designed to attract highly qualified, experienced and exceptionally talented individuals to live and work in Australia as permanent residents.
+In particular, it targets those who can demonstrate the relevant skills in several targeted health, technology, scientific and financial sectors.
+The GTV is part of a federal government initiative to help support post-COVID recovery and boost local jobs.
+The Australian Government announced that there are 5000 places available to GTV applicants for 2022-2023.
+This article will explain the benefits, eligibility criteria, process and costs associated with the GTV.

 Benefits of a Global Talent Visa

-Provided you can meet the eligibility criteria, the Global Talent Visa is an extremely attractive option over other permanent residency visas (such as the skilled independent visa subclass 189 and 190, or employer sponsored visa subclass 186).
+Suppose you meet the eligibility criteria.
+If so, the GTV is an extremely attractive option over other permanent residency visas (such as the skilled independent visa subclass 189 and 190, or employer-sponsored visa subclass 186).

-If your employer is not willing to nominate you for permanent residency under the subclass 186, and provided you meet the eligibility criteria, this may be an option for you to remain in Australia permanently.
+Suppose your employer is not willing to nominate you for permanent residency under subclass 186, and you meet the GTV eligibility criteria.
+In that case, this may be an option for you to remain in Australia permanently.

 Eligibility Criteria

-If you are a highly skilled candidate and demonstrate your international recognition and achievements, the Global Talent Visa is an attractive option for you.
-Your eligibility for this visa is determined based on the following criteria.
-You:
+If you are a highly skilled candidate and demonstrate your international recognition and achievements, the GTV is an attractive option.
+Your eligibility for this visa is determined based on the criteria that you:

-- have an internationally recognised record of exceptional and outstanding achievements;
+- have an internationally recognised record of exceptional and outstanding achievements in a profession, sport, the arts, or academia and research;

 - are prominent in your field of expertise;